certtools/intelmq/docs/Bots.md

 For extracted files, every extracted file is sent in its own report.
 Every report has a field named `extra.file_name` with the file name in the archive the content was extracted from.

+#### HTTP Response status code checks

+If the HTTP response' status code is not 2xx, this is treated as error.

+In Debug logging level, the reponse's header and body are logged for further inspection.

 * * *

 ### Generic URL Stream Fetcher